 Most consultations in general practice start and end well with the patient feeling their expectations have been met.
-Unfortunately, in a minority of cases, some consultations or interactions can escalate to violence or aggression
+Unfortunately, in a minority of cases, some consultations or interactions can escalate to violence or aggression.

 Incidents in primary care

-At the other end of the spectrum were cases where GPs, nurses or administration staff were subjected to rape or death threats, work or personal property was damaged, or actual physical assaults occurred.
-Some members asked about being subject to abuse or threats on home visits.
+MDU members’ enquiries about inappropriate behaviour take a wide range of forms.
+As well as being on the receiving end of aggression and abuse, in extreme cases GPs, nurses or administration staff have been subject to rape or death threats, work or personal property has been damaged, or actual physical assaults occur either in the practice or on home visits.

 Causes of aggression

-Other patients have a history of difficult behaviour, even when there is no underlying problem to explain this.
-It can be possible with these patients to anticipate problematic behaviour.
+Other factors which may contribute to aggression include communication problems, frustration, previous poor experience and unrealistic expectations.
+Patients may have a history of difficult behaviour, even when there is no underlying problem to explain this.
+It can be possible in such cases to anticipate problematic behaviour.

 Anticipating challenging behaviour

 Being aware of the possibility of a situation escalating, even in patients with no history of challenging behaviour, is the first step.
 Observe a patient’s manner, what they say and how they say it.
 Acknowledging that a patient is unhappy or frustrated and indicating you wish to understand why and help, if possible, may help de-escalate the situation.

 Showing a willingness to listen, asking open ended questions and avoiding encroaching on the person’s personal space may also help to calm the situation.
 Give careful thought to the layout of consulting rooms, or the use of panic alarms.
 NICE has published guidance on how to manage violence and aggression in a healthcare setting; this includes advice concerning staff training.